Ingrid Bergman

-Ingrid Bergman (29 August 191529 August 1982) was a Swedish actress who starred in a variety of European and American films, television movies, and plays.
-With a career spanning five decades, she is often regarded as one of the most influential screen figures in cinematic history.

-According to the St. James Encyclopedia of Popular Culture, upon her arrival in the U.S. Bergman quickly became "the ideal of American womanhood" and a contender for Hollywood's greatest leading actress.
-David O. Selznick once called her "the most completely conscientious actress" he had ever worked with.
-In 1999, the American Film Institute recognised Bergman as the fourth greatest female screen legend of Classic Hollywood Cinema.

-She won numerous accolades, including three Academy Awards, two Primetime Emmy Awards, a Tony Award, four Golden Globe Awards, BAFTA Award and a Volpi Cup.
-She is one of only four actresses to have received at least three acting Academy Awards (only Katharine Hepburn has four).
+Ingrid Bergman (29 August 1915 – 29 August 1982) was a Swedish actress.
+With a career spanning five decades, Bergman is often regarded as one of the most influential actresses in the history of cinema.
+She won numerous accolades, including three Academy Awards, two Primetime Emmy Awards, a Tony Award; these accolades makes her the youngest performer to achieve Triple Crown of Acting and one of only four actresses to have received at least three acting Academy Awards (only Katharine Hepburn has four).

-Born in Stockholm to a Swedish father and a German mother, Bergman began her acting career in Swedish and German films.
+Born in Stockholm to a Swedish father and German mother, Bergman began her acting career in Swedish and German films.
 Her introduction to the U.S. audience came in the English-language remake of Intermezzo (1939).
-Known for her naturally luminous beauty, she starred in Casablanca (1942) as Ilsa Lund, her most famous role, opposite Humphrey Bogart.
+Known for her naturally luminous beauty, she starred in Casablanca (1942) as Ilsa Lund.
 Bergman's notable performances in the 1940s include the dramas For Whom the Bell Tolls (1943), Gaslight (1944), The Bells of St. Mary's (1945), and Joan of Arc (1948), all of which earned her nominations for the Academy Award for Best Actress; she won for Gaslight.
-She made three films with Alfred Hitchcock: Spellbound (1945), with Gregory Peck, Notorious (1946), opposite Cary Grant and Under Capricorn (1949), alongside Joseph Cotten.
+She made three films with Alfred Hitchcock: Spellbound (1945), Notorious (1946), and Under Capricorn (1949).